(New England) Contra

 partner swing.
 (11)

-B2: Holding hands Circle left 3 places and pass through to meet new neighbors, (7, 3)
+B2: Holding hands, Circle left three places, twirl lady neighbor CCw. and pass thru' to the left to meet new neighbors, (7, 1)

 Rock Creek Reel